siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/salesforce/README.md

 # Salesforce

-The Salesforce plug-in for IBM UrbanCode Deploy uses the Force.com Migration Tool to perform file-based deployment of metadata changes and Apex classes.
-These artifacts typically progress through a lifecycle in which IBM UrbanCode Deploy environments are mapped to Salesforce.com organizations.
+The Salesforce plug-in for IBM DevOps Deploy uses the Force.com Migration Tool to perform file-based deployment of metadata changes and Apex classes.
+These artifacts typically progress through a lifecycle in which IBM DevOps Deploy environments are mapped to Salesforce.com organizations.

 ### Available Steps